openplans/shareabouts-api/doc/README.md

 * A management user interface, at /manage
 * The basic Django admin UI, for low-level superuser tasks, at /admin

-The Shareabouts web application JavaScript and related files are *not* part of this package.
+The Hey Duwamish web application JavaScript and related files are *not* part of this package.
 [You'll need to install that separately](https://github.com/openplans/shareabouts/).

 For more about the parts of Shareabouts,